 Fidget Jewelry – Bracelets

-This beautiful fidget bracelet has multiple beads for sliding and spinning.
-It’s suitable for professional settings and formal occasions so you can stim wherever you go.
-Be sure to check out the actually autistic designer’s full range of items including stim necklaces, rings, and more.
+These beautiful fidget bracelets have multiple beads for sliding and spinning.
+A fine jewelry fidget bracelet is suitable for professional settings and formal occasions so you can stim wherever you go.
+Be sure to check out the designer’s full range of items including stim necklaces, rings, and more.

-Spinner Bangle – Fine Jewelry for Social Anxiety and More
+Spinner Bangle – Fine Fidget Jewelry for Social Anxiety and More

 These stunning fine jewelry bracelets come in a variety of patterns and gemstone options.
 They are ideal for relieving social anxiety at work and formal occasions.

-These wearable fidgets have spinning beads and come in an array of beautiful color choices.
-They can help if you’re struggling with skin picking, trichotillomania, and other body-focused repetitive behaviors.
+These wearable fidgets have spinning gemstone beads and come in an array of beautiful color choices.
+They can help if you’re struggling with anxiety or body-focused repetitive behaviors.
 The store also offers dainty fidget rings and spinner rings, so you’re sure to find something you love.

 Fidget Bloom – Wearable Stim Toy